A Dark Energy Quintessence Model of the Universe: Results and discussion:

-The distance modulus $\mu$ [12] is derived as
+The distance modulus $\mu$ \cite{ref12} is derived as

-The absolute magnitude $M$ of a supernova [12] is $ M=16.08-25+5log_{10}(H_{0}/.026c)$.
+The absolute magnitude $M$ of a supernova \cite{ref12} is $ M=16.08-25+5log_{10}(H_{0}/.026c)$.
 Using this, the apparent magnitude $m_b$ is obtained as

-We solve Eqs (16)$-$(18) with the help of Eq (12).
+We solve Eqs.
+(16)$-$ (18) with the help of Eq. (\ref{eq12}).
 Following is the value of the integral \\

-\textbf{(v) $\chi^2$ for Distance Modulus '$\mu$':}\\
+\textbf{(v) $\chi^2$ for Distance Modulus `$\mu$':}\\

-Our theoretical results have been compared with the SNe Ia related $581$ data from the Pantheon compilation [29] with possible errors in the range ($0\leq z \leq1.3$) and the derived model was found to be in good agreement with current observational constraints.
-In order to get quantitative closeness of theory to observation, we obtain $\chi^2$ from the following formula

-It equates to 562 which is $96.73\%$ over 581 data points, which shows best fit of theory to observation.
+Our theoretical results have been compared with SNe Ia related $581$ data's from Pantheon compilation \cite{ref30} with possible error in the range ($0\leq z \leq1.3$.) and the derived model was found to be in good agreement with current observational constraints.
+In order to get quantitative closeness of theory and observation, we obtain $\chi^2$ from the following formula It comes to $562$ which is $96.73\%$ over $581$ data's, which shows best fit in theory and observation.
 The following figures $8$ depict the closeness of observational and theoretical results, thereby justifying our model.

-\section{Conclusion}
+\section{Conclusion:}

-In the present paper, we have presented an FLRW universe filled with two fluids (barotropic and dark energy), by assuming that the DP is a linear function of the Hubble constant.
+In the present paper, we have presented an FLRW universe filled with two fluids (barotropic and dark energy), by assuming DP as a linear function of the Hubble constant.
 This results in a time-dependent DP having a transition from past decelerating to the present accelerating universe.
-The main findings of our model are itemized point-wise as follows: \begin{itemize} \item The expansion of the universe is governed by an expansion law $q = \alpha H + \beta,~ H= -\frac{A (\beta+1) (z+1)^{\beta+1}}{0.07 \left(A \alpha (z+1)^{\beta+1}-1\right)} $, where $ \alpha = 31.619, \beta = -2.76333$ and A = 0.15.
+The main findings of our model are itemized point-wise as follows. \begin{itemize} \item The expansion of the universe is governed by a expansion law $q = \alpha H + \beta,~ H= -\frac{A (\beta+1) (z+1)^{\beta+1}}{0.07 \left(A \alpha (z+1)^{\beta+1}-1\right)} $, where $ \alpha = 31.619, \beta = -2.76333$ and A = 0.15.
 This describes the transition from deceleration to acceleration.

-\item The transit red shift is $z_t = 0.386$ and the corresponding time is $T_t = 1.034$ Gyr.
-The universe is now accelerating and it was decelerating before the time $T_t$
+\item The transition red shift is $z_t = 0.386$ and corresponding time is $T_t = 1.034$ Gigayear.
+The universe is now accelerating and it was decelerating before time $T_t$